michalk91/IT-Quiz/README.md

 # IT-Quiz

-An application made in Vue containing a simple quiz on IT knowledge allows you to choose categories (Linux, DevOps, Docker, SQL) and question difficulty levels (EASY, MEDIUM, HARD).
-At the end of the quiz, the total number of points earned is displayed.
+A simple application made in Vue, containing a quiz on IT knowledge, allows you to choose categories (Code, Linux, DevOps, Docker, SQL) and question difficulty levels (EASY, MEDIUM, HARD).
+At the end of the quiz, the total number of points earned will be displayed.
 The maximum possible score is 10.

 ## Demo